wpswings/membership-for-woocommerce/README.txt

 == Changelog ==

+= 2.1.7 - Released on 23 December 2022 =
+* New: Compatible with the latest WooCommerce & WordPress
+* Fix: Minor Bug Fixes (Fixed Security Issues)

 = 2.1.6 - Released on 29 November 2022 =
 * Fix: Minor Bug Fixes (Add to Cart Issue Fix)
-* Fix: Compatible with latest WooCommerce and WordPress
+* Fix: Compatible with the latest WooCommerce and WordPress

 = 2.1.5 - Released on 17 October 2022 =